qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 two independent UDP flows.
 Each host has its own view of (i) the 4-tuple used to send packets and (ii) the 4-tuple on which it receives packets.
-While the 4-tuple used by the client to send packets may be the same as the one seen and used by the server, this is not always the case since middleboxes (e.g., NATs) that may alter the 4-tuple of packets.
+While the 4-tuple used by the client to send packets may be the same as the one seen and used by the server, this is not always the case since middleboxes (e.g., NATs) may alter the 4-tuple of packets.

 To further emphasize on this flow asymmetry,
-QUIC embeds a path validation mechanism {{I-D.ietf-quic-transport}} that is meant to check whether a host can reach its peer through a given 4-tuple.
+QUIC embeds a path validation mechanism {{I-D.ietf-quic-transport}} assessing whether a host can reach its peer through a given 4-tuple.
 This process is unidirectional, i.e., the sender checks that it can reach the receiver, but not the reverse.
 A host receiving a PATH_CHALLENGE frame on a new 4-tuple may in